I know I wanted to be done with this cuckoo clock a long time ago but then the beach vacation happened!

-After taking the clock apart and taping, I primed the clock with Kilz water-based primer.
-For furniture I would use oil-based but since this is just hanging on the wall and nobody is touching it, water-based will do.
+After taking the clock apart and taping it, I primed the clock with Kilz water-based primer.
+For furniture, I would use oil-based but since this is just hanging on the wall and nobody is touching it, water-based will do.

 She had to (off course) pick black glitter numbers.
 It was really hard for me to move on from the beautiful white clock, but she wanted color and lots of it!
 I used acrylic craft paint for the colored parts, magic markers for the black parts and finished everything off with a coat of clear gloss spray paint.

 Do you see what’s wrong with the following pictures?

 I didn’t adjust the time yet and the cuckoo is out without the clock striking the full hour, ahmmm, sorry!
 I was too eager to take the pictures again.